VenilTheFox/survey-analysis-ml/README.md

 ---

 ## Project Background

-This project was originally developed as part of a university coursework assignment focused on machine learning model evaluation and comparison.
+This project was originally developed as part of a university coursework assignment, where the primary requirement was to independently select and prepare any dataset for machine learning model evaluation and comparison.

-The original academic project included additional classification models and experiments.
-For the purpose of this repository, the project was refined and simplified to present the three final models selected for comparison:
+The dataset regarding mental health in the tech industry was chosen specifically for this case study.
+While the original academic project included additional classification models and experiments, this repository has been refined and streamlined to focus on the three final models selected for comparison:

 * Logistic Regression with RFECV
 * Support Vector Machine (SVM)
 * Multilayer Perceptron (MLP)

-The objective was to compare different classification approaches on structured survey data and evaluate their performance using cross-validation and a separate holdout test set.
+The objective was to clean and structure the chosen dataset from scratch, apply different classification approaches, and evaluate their performance using cross-validation and a separate holdout test set.

 ---